Bartapapa/legend/docs/class/crows.md

 ### Crow's cant
 You can make simple sounds with your mouth, and they seem perfectly natural.
 You can talk in this way to other crows, who understand you as if you were speaking normally.

+### Shadow veil
+If you don't move while in a shadow, you're invisible to everyone else.

+### Stargazer
+Once per night, as long as you can see the sky, you can ask it one question like 'If I do X, will Y happen?'.
+The GM will answer you honestly.

 ***

 ## Crow society